 Inflammation is one of the main causes of leaky gut, so if you can reduce gut inflammation, you can significantly help to reduce leaky gut.
 The Bacillus spores used in Cura Sporebiotics have been proven to reduce gut inflammation, by helping to close the “gaps” in the gut lining.

-We will share more information about the human clinical trial that demonstrates that the Bacillus spores used in Cura Sporebiotics can reduce endotoxemia / leaky gut problems in other educational articles.
+We will share more information in other blogs about the human clinical trial that demonstrates that the Bacillus spore ingredients used in Cura Sporebiotics can reduce leaky gut within 30 days.

 SIBO (Small Intestinal Bacterial Overgrowth)